2Hail/2Hail/README.md

 ***Personal Goals***

 After completing this course, I have solidified my interest in better understanding the backend of programming and how it can be utilized in financial analysis.
-I would also like to learn the financial applications of C++ & R.
+I would also like to learn the financial applications of SQL, C++, & R.
 If given the opportunity, I would like to apply the course learnings of analysis and conversion of data towards my profession.

 ***Contact***

 LinkedIn: www.linkedin.com/in/ryan-goda-85132a1bb

-Email: RyanGoda32@protonmail.com
+Email: ryan.goda02@gmail.com

 Thank you for reading about me!